pkmn/engine/docs/PROTOCOL.md

 [design](DESIGN.md), each generation's data structures are different, but the precise layout of the battle information is outlined in the respective documentation.

-More information about a battle can be generated via the `-Dtrace` flag when building the engine.
+More information about a battle can be generated via the `-Dlog` flag when building the engine.
 This flag enables the engine to write the wire protocol described in this document to a `Log`.
 Generally, this `Log` should be a [`FixedBufferStream`](https://ziglang.org/documentation/master/std/#root;io.FixedBufferStream)